cloudmesh/cloudmesh-manual/docs/_sources/installation/quickstart.rst.txt

    cms set verbose=0
    cms set timer=True

-These values can also be indivoidually controlled with the set command.
+These values can also be individually controlled with the set command.